Back to FAQS

 If "all that are in the graves" are resurrected to their final reward in the same hour then there can be no time span of centuries between resurrections.

-Second, if the Rapture is true, Jesus Christ will have to return to earth more than once.
-The Bible clearly states that Jesus is coming back to earth once and when He does, the earth will be removed.
+Second, if the Rapture is true, Jesus Christ will have to return to earth and live in the flesh again.
+The Bible clearly states that Jesus is no longer known in the flesh.

 Thirdly, if the Rapture is true, Jesus will return to earth, establish an earthly kingdom and rule it from Jerusalem.
 If Jesus were to rule from Jerusalem, He would violate a vow given by God to Coniah or Jeconiah, King of Judah.